Adidas turnaround gathers pace as Yeezy boosts margins | Business

 Adidas turnaround gathers pace as Yeezy boosts margins

-In Greater China, second-quarter sales grew by 16.4% in currency-neutral terms, an indication that efforts to tailor products to that market are starting to bear fruit.
-Gulden said in March Adidas would increase its focus on sports in China and sponsor more Chinese athletes.
+Adidas shares have gained 40% since the start of the year as investors bet on CEO Bjorn Gulden's ability to reboot the brand after it cut ties with Yeezy designer Ye, the rapper previously known as Kanye West, over his antisemitic comments.
+While confirming that strong sales of Yeezy stocks have so far helped narrow a projected full-year loss, Adidas executives played down expectations for the next releases, saying it is difficult to predict demand for the shoes.

 Adidas delivered further signs that its turnaround is gathering pace on Thursday as the sportswear giant seeks to shift focus onto its strategy and away from its sell-down of remaining Yeezy shoes.
-Adidas shares, up 1.8% by 1000 GMT, have gained 40% since the start of the year as investors bet on CEO Bjorn Gulden's ability to reboot the brand after it cut ties with Yeezy designer Ye, the rapper previously known as Kanye West, over his antisemitic comments.
+Adidas shares have gained 40% since the start of the year as investors bet on CEO Bjorn Gulden's ability to reboot the brand after it cut ties with Yeezy designer Ye, the rapper previously known as Kanye West, over his antisemitic comments.

 While confirming that strong sales of Yeezy stocks have so far helped narrow a projected full-year loss, Adidas executives played down expectations for the next releases, saying it is difficult to predict demand for the shoes.
 Adidas has to manage Yeezy drops very carefully, Gulden said, adding that the company's guidance was conservative.